GaganPunjabi/calculator-behavior/divide.md

 And I press "divide"
 And I type in "zero"
 And I press "equals"
-Then I see the "cannot divide number by zero" as the result
+Then I see the "cannot divide the number by zero" as the result

 ### Scenario: Divide zero by any number